ckonda/tray_robot/README.md

 `install npm`

-Then launch the start command.
+Then launch the start command from main `/tray_robot` folder.

 `npm start`